The most valuable skill in the world is learning how to become a respected thought leader.

 2,000 working hours correspond roughly to one working year.
 10,000 hours therefore correspond to five working years.

-In other words, one year of intensive study makes you better than 80% of your competitors, making you an expert.
+I. e. one year of intensive learning already makes you better than 80% of your competitors, i.e. makes you an expert.
 If you were to learn an instrument, you could perform on a stage in your city.
 But you have to practise for more than five years to get to Carnegie Hall.

-So you could say that five intensive years of experience and learning can shape a thought leader.
+So you can say that five intensive years of experience and learning can shape a thought leader.

 5. create your infostream in the social media.